crcadwell/cadwell2020/README.md

 Modeling of the cortical circuit was done in Python using Jupyter Notebook.

-For efficiency, the data were stored at intermediated stages of analysis as .mat or .csv files.
+For efficiency, the data were stored at intermediated stages of analysis as .mat, .txt, or .csv files.

 Files related to Figure 1
 -------------------------